rberger/AutoFFI/BUILDING.md

 ### OS X

-OS X is shipped with LLVM and Clang, but is uses a custom version of the software, which as far as we know isn't suitable for linking.
+OS X is shipped with LLVM and Clang, but it uses a custom version of the software, which as far as we know isn't suitable for linking.
 Therefore, you will need to acquire "clean" version of LLVM.
 The easiest way to do so is via Homebrew, with `brew install llvm --with-clang --with-rtti`.
 However, chances